New Report Shows How Social Vulnerability Affects Lifesaving

 “By understanding pet vulnerability in the context of human vulnerability, I hoped this would show our need as an organization and as an industry that supporting pets is just as much an animal welfare issue as it is a human services issue,” Samantha Hill said.

 You can see the full results here, but there are a few highlights that caught our attention—some of which were expected, while others were not at all what we anticipated:

-- Although only 29% of the U.S. population lives in high vulnerability counties, a disproportionate 53.4% of shelter animals are killed in these counties.
+- Although only 29% of the U.S. population lives in high vulnerability counties, a disproportionate 53.4% of the lifesaving gap occurs in these counties.

 - This statistic isn’t surprising.
-We anticipated that areas of higher need would have more animals killed because they are also resource deserts.
+We anticipated that areas of higher need would have a higher lifesaving gap because they are also resource deserts.
 But when we look at the data around owner-requested euthanasia (ORE) and owner surrenders (see final bullet point), people in those more vulnerable areas seem to have higher pet retention.